-John joined the Wheatley Board on 16 December 2015.
+Appointment John Jeined the Whealby Board or 16 December 2015.

-A qualified accountant, John retired having been Depute Chief Executive of West Lothian Council.
-He has significant experience at executive and senior management level in local government, including senior roles leading the council's operational services; housing, construction and building services; Direct Labour Organisation, and business services.
+A qualified accountant John retired having been Deputs Chief Espective of Wast Lockian Council.
+He has significant experience at executive and surior management level to Keal government, including senior roles leading the council's oppositional services, housing, construction and building services; Direct Labour Organisation, and business services.

-John has experience in Non-Executive and Board roles, including having served on the Improvement Service PSIF Board, Chairing West Lothian Recycling Ltd and as Scottish Secretary of the Association for Public Service Excellence.
+John has experience in Non-Executive and Board roles, including having served on the Improvement Service PSIF.
+Beard, Charling West Carrian Recycling 1.td and as Spottish Secretary of the Association for Public Service Escalance.

-Directorships and Committee membershipsWest Lothian Housing Partnership Limited Board (Chair)
+Directorships and Committee memberships West Lethian Housing Patien ship Limited Board (Chair)

-Peter KellySubsidiary Chair Director
+Peter Kelly Substitiony Chair Director

-Peter joined the Wheatley Board on 1 May 2016.
+Puter joined the Wheatley Beard on 1 May 2016.

-Peter is a Banking Partner at Scotland's largest law firm, Brodies LLP, and holds both a LLB (Hons) and BAcc from the University of Glasgow.
-He acts for lenders and borrowers in leveraged, real estate and corporate finance transactions.
-Peter also specialises in healthcare, renewables and third sector deals and is recognised as a ranked individual for Banking and Finance by Chambers & Partners.
+Experience Peter is a Barting Partner at Scotland's largest law firm, Brudies LLP, and holds had a LLB (Hons) and Barce from the University of Ghaspow.
+He costs for lenders and horrowers in leveraged, real estate and expected financial transactions.
+Peter also specialises of healthcare, renewables and third sector duals and is recognised as a ranked didividual for Barting and Finance by Chambers & Partners.

-Peter also has significant experience in the care sector, having served as a Non-Executive Director with the Balhousie Group and as Company Secretary of a nursing home.
+Peter also has significant experience in the care sector, having served as a Nort-Executive Director with the Balhousie.
+Group and as Company Secretary of a mosting home.

-Directorships and Committee membershipsGroup Audit Committee

-Cube Housing Association Limited Board (Chair)
+Directorships and Committee memberships Group Andit Committee Cube Housing Association Limited Board (Chair)